BBOCen/antipode-mapper/README.md

 <h3>🔹 How to run it</h3>

-Open this link to find your antipode:
+Simply open the link below to discover your antipode: 👉 <a href="https://bbocen.github.io/antipode-mapper/antipode-mapper/index.html">Antipode Mapper</a>

+Note: To use this app, you must allow location access.
+Without it, the app cannot determine your position.